 Historic Post Offices That Existed in the Bethel/Cruso Area

 Post offices played an important communications role in early Haywood County.
 Poor road conditions necessitated that mail be carried weekly by horseback from Asheville to Murphy and points between.
 Haywood County's first post office was established in 1831 in Waynesville.
 Forks of Pigeon, Bethel's earliest post office, came ten years later in 1841.
-Simultaneous with the arrival of the railroads in the late 1800s, additional post office locations developed in the Bethel/Cruso area: Cecil, Chinquapin Grove, Cruso, Forks of Pigeon, Garden Creek, Lavinia (Inman), Little East Fork, Livingston, Retreat, Sonoma, Springdale, Spruce, Sunburst, and Woodrow.
-A total of 14 post office operations existed in Bethel during a century's time, beginning in 1841 and ending in 1942.
+Simultaneous with the arrival of the railroads in the late 1800s, additional post office locations developed in the Bethel/Cruso area: Blalock House, Cecil, Chinquapin Grove, Cruso, Forks of Pigeon, Garden Creek, Lavinia (Inman), Little East Fork, Livingston, Retreat, Sonoma, Springdale, Spruce, Sunburst, and Woodrow.
+A total of 15 post office operations existed in Bethel during a century's time, beginning in 1841 and ending in 1942.

 When Rural Free Delivery began in Haywood County in 1901, the need for so many rural post offices dwindled.
 A person needed a petition of 100 signatures to request service, thereby allowing delivery close to home without having to travel to the post office for the mail.
 At this point, mail carriers became more significant in rural regions than postmasters and postmistresses.
 In addition to letters, rural carriers often relayed news about current events and weather forecasts while also delivering newspapers, magazines, and catalogues.
 The last post office in the Bethel/Cruso area (for which we have dates), Cruso, closed in 1942.
 After that date, Bethel/Cruso mail was directed to post offices in Canton or Waynesville while rural delivery continued and expanded.